Dundalk Clarke railway station: Early days

 The original station, known as Dundalk Junction, opened on 15 February 1849.
 It was so named because it served as the junction between the Dublin & Belfast Junction Railway and the Dundalk & Enniskillen Railway, which operated between Dundalk and Castleblayney before being extended to Clones, Enniskillen, and Cavan.
 This station, located south of the current one, was designed by Sir John MacNeill.
 The Dundalk & Enniskillen Railway line originally terminated at Quay Street and crossed the Belfast line on the level at a location known as Dundalk Square Crossing.

 Great Northern Railway and a new station

 In 1875, the Dublin & Belfast Junction Railway merged with the Dublin & Drogheda Railway, and the following year, it combined with the Irish North Western Railway and the Ulster Railway to form the Great Northern Railway (Ireland) (GNR).
 The current Dundalk Clarke station was built in June 1894 and designed by William Hamilton Mills, featuring his signature polychromatic brick style, predominantly in yellow, which is also found in stations like Lisburn, Malahide, and Howth.

 With the partition of Ireland in 1921, customs controls were introduced at Dundalk for cross-border routes operated by the GNR.
-A police station was created on the platform with suspect, good smugglers stopped for questioning and detained.
+A police station was created on the platform, and people suspected of smuggling goods were stopped for questioning and detained.
 The railway also played a role in tourism and commuter transport, with services such as the Bundoran Express linking Dublin with the Donegal resort town via Dundalk.